Apache Spark in Azure Synapse Analytics

 Spark pool architecture

-It is easy to understand the components of Spark by understanding how Spark runs on Synapse Analytics.
+It is easy to understand the components of Spark by understanding how Spark runs on Azure Synapse Analytics.

 Spark applications run as independent sets of processes on a pool, coordinated by the SparkContext object in your main program (called the driver program).